Deschutes County Made Massive Efficiency Gains in Minimal Time with Only Moderate Guidance

 The Right Solution - Workiva

 After carefully assessing their requirements and stringently reviewing industry-leading solutions for the best fit, the county opted for Workiva.
-A combination of Wdesk and Wdata gave the county a robust cloud-based automation solution that enabled seamless collaboration with all contributors to the book.
+A combination of Wdesk and Wdata gave the county a robust cloud-based automation solution that enabled the seamless collaboration of all contributors to the book.
 The intuitive and familiar interface of Wdesk enables the team to instantly generate automated reports and create custom data sets and calculations in seconds.

 "We absolutely love Workiva!